-The team at Helton, Cody & Associates can provide comprehensive, compassionate, and detail-oriented legal representation for your workers’ compensation claim in Conover, NC.
+The team at Law Office of Lyndon R. Helton, PLLC can provide comprehensive, compassionate, and detail-oriented legal representation for your workers’ compensation claim in Conover, NC.
 Throughout the years of our firm’s operations, we have successfully handled many work injury claims and helped many clients navigate the complex workers’ compensation claim filing process.
 Whatever your situation entails, you can trust our firm to provide ongoing support through all stages of your recovery efforts after your work-related injury.

 If you are hurt while working, it is natural to wonder whether the injury qualifies for workers’ compensation benefits.
 First, you must verify that you are a non-exempt employee.
 Most workers qualify for workers’ compensation benefits, with the exception of independent contractors, domestic care workers, and some temporary employees.
 Second, the injury must have occurred while you were performing work-related duties.